iyer-nikhil-007/Type-systems-checking--Parser/README.md

 # parser

-This parser is generated to read a C code and break it down into various elemnts and check for type equivalences between different variables based on their datatypes.
+This parser is generated to read a C code and break it down into various elements and check for type equivalences between different variables based on their datatypes.

 a.txt: input file.
 Can be modified